-Prior to her PhD studies, Tiffany earned both a Bachelor of Science (BS) in Electrical Engineering and a Juris Doctor (JD) at the University of Virginia.
+Tiffany completed her PhD in the Department of the History of Science at Harvard University.
+Prior to her PhD studies, she earned both a Bachelor of Science (BS) in Electrical Engineering and a Juris Doctor (JD) at the University of Virginia.
 She has also held positions at The RAND Corporation, University of California, Berkeley School of Law, and at highly ranked U.S. law firms, where she focused on intellectual property litigation, patent prosecution and portfolio management.
 In addition, Tiffany was Chair for the Forum of Graduate Student Affairs of the American Physical Society (APS) from 2019 to 2020.
 She is currently serving as a Member-at-Large for the Forum on the History and Philosophy of Physics.

 Tiffany’s teaching areas include: history of science, history of physics, environmental history, intellectual property law, and topics at the intersection of law and science/technology.